Remasking Discrete Diffusion Models with Inference-Time Scaling

 Masked discrete diffusion models have recently challenged the long-dominant next-token prediction autoregressive (AR) models in language modeling.
 Although masked diffusion models still slightly lag behind AR models regarding the quality of language distribution estimation, i.e., test perplexity, they hold several key advantages over AR models.
 First, masked diffusion models can flexibly change the number of model forward passes during sampling.
 One can either reduce the number of sampling steps for faster generation or increase this number to trade extra compute for better quality, i.e., conduct inference-time compute scaling.
 Second, when combined with diffusion guidance techniques, masked diffusion models are more adaptable to conditional generation.

-However, one major drawback of previous masked diffusion models, which we refer to as the failure-to-remask property, has hindered the potentials mentioned above.
+However, one major drawback of previous masked diffusion models, which we refer to as the failure to remask property, has hindered the potentials mentioned above.
 To be more specific, in previous masked diffusion models, once a token is unmasked in the sampling process, it can never be masked or changed again.
 This property decides that no matter how many time steps are set for the sampling process, only the number of sequence length token predictions can be made, drastically restricting masked diffusion models' inference-time scaling capacity.
 Besides, this property also harms the model's controllability, since it cannot change the tokens generated at the early sampling phase even though they may have obstacled the desired holistic feature.
 In order to tackle this drawback, we propose ReMDM, a simple and general framework to design remasking samplers for masked diffusion models.

 A Brief overview of masked diffusion models

 Given a clean one-hot representation of a data token \(\mathbf{x} \in \mathbb{R}^{|V|} \), where \(|V|\) denotes the vocabulary size, masked diffusion models design a forward Markov chain process \(q\) to gradually add noise to \(\mathbf{x}\) towards some limiting distribution \(\mathbf{m}\), which corresponds to a one-hot represesntation of a special \([MASK]\) token.
 Specifically, the forward process \(q\) is handcrafted and the marginal of each latent variable \(\mathbf{z}_t\) for \(t \in [0, 1]\), takes the following form. $$ q(\mathbf{z}_t|\mathbf{x}) = \mathrm{Cat}(\mathbf{z}_t;\alpha_t\mathbf{x} + (1 - \alpha_t)\mathbf{m}), $$ where \(\mathrm{Cat}\) denotes the categorical distribution and \(\alpha_t\) is a monotonically decreasing scalar variable with \(\alpha_0 \approx 1\) and \(\alpha_1 \approx 0\).
 Letting \(s\) denote the time step directly preceding \(t\), by Bayes' rule, the ground-truth posterior takes the following form: $$ q(\mathbf{z}_s|\mathbf{z}_t, \mathbf{x}) = \mathrm{Cat}(\mathbf{z}_s; \frac{\alpha_s - \alpha_t}{1 - \alpha_t}\mathbf{x} + \frac{1 - \alpha_s}{1 - \alpha_t}\mathbf{z}_t) $$ The goal of diffusion modeling is to learn a parameterized model \(p_\theta\) to fit the corresponding reverse process.
 We parameterize this model with a neural network \(\mathbf{x}_\theta(\mathbf{z}_t)\) that aims to recover \(\mathbf{x}\) given some noised latent at timestep \(t\), and we set the parameterized posterior as \(p_\theta(\mathbf{z}_s|\mathbf{z}_t) = q(\mathbf{z}_s|\mathbf{z}_t, \mathbf{x}_\theta(\mathbf{z}_t))\).
 To train the model, we use the technique of variational inference as in continuous diffusion models and minimize the following objective: $$ \mathcal{L} = \mathbb{E}_{t \in \{\frac{1}{T}, \ldots, 1\}, \mathbf{z}_{0:T} \sim q(\mathbf{z}_{0:T}|\mathbf{x})} \bigg[\underbrace{-\log p_\theta(\mathbf{x}|\mathbf{z}_0)}_{\mathcal{L}_{reconstruct}} + \underbrace{T\frac{\alpha_t - \alpha_s}{1-\alpha_t}\log(\mathbf{x}_\theta(\mathbf{z}_t)^\top\mathbf{x}))}_{\mathcal{L}_{diffusion}} + \underbrace{D_{KL}(q(\mathbf{z}_T|\mathbf{x})\Vert p_\theta(\mathbf{z}_T))}_{\mathcal{L}_{prior}}\bigg], $$ where \(T\) is the predefined number of sampling steps and \(D_{KL}\) denotes the compuation of KL divergence.
+Of note, the probability distribution at time \(T\) is a delta distribution centered at the \([MASK]\) token, rendering \(\mathcal{L}_{prior}\) as 0 and thus could be omitted.
 Following Sahoo et al. 2024, we refer to this model as MDLM.

-Failure-to-remask property: Following the form for the posterior above, when \(\mathbf{z}_t \neq \mathbf{m}\), the distribution is a discrete delta function concentrated on \(\mathbf{z}_t=\mathbf{x}\).
+Failure to remask property: Following the form for the posterior above, when \(\mathbf{z}_t \neq \mathbf{m}\), the distribution is a discrete delta function concentrated on \(\mathbf{z}_t=\mathbf{x}\).
 We thus have \(p_\theta(\mathbf{z}_s|\mathbf{z}_t) = \mathrm{Cat}(\mathbf{z}_s; \mathbf{z}_t)\), which implies that in the sampling process, once a token is unmasked, it stays unchanged until the end of the generation process.
-We refer to this as the failure-to-remask property.
+We refer to this as the failure to remask property.

 How to design remasking samplers?